Mikaela Åhlin-Kottulinsky: Extreme E

-In 2021, she raced with Jenson Button's JBXE team in the Extreme E championship with Kevin Hansen.
-They finished the season in 3rd place overall.
+In 2021, Åhlin-Kottulinsky raced with Jenson Button's JBXE team in the Extreme E championship with Kevin Hansen.
+They finished the season in third place overall.

-On 4 February 2022, she was announced as Rosberg X Racing's driver alongside fellow Swede and 4x FIA World Rallycross Champion Johan Kristoffersson.
+On 4 February 2022, Åhlin-Kottulinsky was announced as Rosberg X Racing's driver alongside fellow Swede and 4x FIA World Rallycross Champion Johan Kristoffersson.
 They won the first round of the season in Neom, Saudi Arabia.

 Personal life

 Åhlin-Kottulinsky comes from a racing family.
 Mikaela's grandfather was Silesian Count Freddy Kottulinsky, who won the 1980 Paris-Dakar Rally.
 Her father, Jerry Åhlin, raced between 1983 and 1991 in the European Rally Championship and between 1984 and 2000 took part in six WRC races in which he scored one point.
 Her mother, Susanne Kottulinsky, participated between 1982 and 2002 in the European Rally Championship with Opel, Volvo, Audi, and her younger brother, Fredrik Åhlin, is a rally driver.

 Åhlin-Kottulinsky dated Formula One driver Max Verstappen while he was racing for Toro Rosso.
 Their relationship ended in 2016.